-When TechSoup Global surveyed NGOS, nonprofits, and charities around the world in 2012, we found that lack of knowledge was the biggest barrier to adopting cloud services.
+When TechSoup surveyed NGOs, nonprofits, and charities around the world in 2012, we found that lack of knowledge was the biggest barrier to adopting cloud services.
 We suspect that it is still a barrier.
-This article will help you understand what the cloud is all about and support you in investigating whether cloud solutions are right for your organization.
-In this article, we'll introduce some basic cloud computing terminology and outline some of the advantages and disadvantages to cloud computing.
+This article will help you understand what the cloud is and support you in investigating whether cloud solutions are right for your organization.
+We'll introduce some basic cloud computing terminology and outline some of the advantages and disadvantages to cloud computing.

 What Is the Difference Between Cloud-Based and Traditional Software?

 The term "cloud computing" refers to a variety of Internet-based computing services.
-The difference between cloud-based and traditional software is that when you access the cloud, your desktop or laptop isn't the thing doing the actual computing.
+The difference between cloud-based and traditional software is that when you access the cloud, your desktop, laptop, or mobile device isn't the thing doing the actual computing.
 The computing happens in a large datacenter outside your organization, and you simply see the results of it on your own screen.

 Specifically, "cloud computing" usually refers to a cloud alternative to something that organizations would traditionally manage in-house.
 For example, a webmail service is a cloud-based alternative to hosting your own email server.
 A cloud-based constituent relationship management (CRM) database system is an alternative to running a donor database in your office.

 Three Basic Types of Cloud: Infrastructure, Platform, and Software

 The cloud computing field is commonly broken down into three main layers.
 The names and definitions of these layers vary slightly from one source to the next, but they can generally be summarized as infrastructure as a service, platform as a service, and software as a service.